-In late 2021, the Lockheed Martin In-space Upgrade Satellite System (LINUSS) is scheduled to launch.
-Its mission – demonstrate how small CubeSats can dock onto space vehicles augmenting mission and auxiliary capabilities.
+In late 2021, the Lockheed Martin In-space Upgrade Satellite System (LINUSS) launched to demonstrate how small CubeSats can dock onto space vehicles augmenting mission and auxiliary capabilities.
 In addition, Lockheed Martin has invested in Orbit Fab’s Gas Stations in Space™ refueling technology and is exploring ways that this technology could integrate with the ASPIN docking port.

 “Those capabilities change the entire paradigm for considering satellite capabilities and technologies,” Eric says.

-In the future, the fast pace of warfare means space vehicles will need to operate more autonomously for faster communications and decision-making.
+In the future, the faster pace means space vehicles will need to operate more autonomously for faster communications and decision-making.
 “To do that we’ve started bringing in artificial intelligence and machine learning,” Eric says.
-“There’s a renewed emphasis on having a greater degree of warfighting capability and analysis.”
+“There’s a renewed emphasis on having a greater degree of security capability and analysis.”